rusini/manool/_drafts/new_intro.md

 * Enhanced program reliability.
 You can, for instance, easily integrate in your program a recovery strategy even after exhaustion of dynamically allocated memory (heap).

-* High contruct orthogonality allowing for more liberal feature combination in creative and even unforeseen ways.
+* High construct orthogonality allowing for more liberal feature combination in creative and even unforeseen ways.
 For example, modular system...

+MANOOL can give you a sense of joy Python programming although with no arbitrary limitations, and at the same time gives you control over resources (objects) that represent idealized mathematical values right when and where you need it.

+* As it is the case for languages like SETL or Python, a large number of high-level composite data types, like sets, mappings (dictionaries), arrays, and sequences provides a handful and reasonable (performance-wise) choice of built-in data structures to deal with composite data.
+Example: ...

+The principle of MANOOL is to allow the programmer to provide specific hints about what is needed where this is easy and automate tasks where its is harder and thus more appropriate.
+For instance, the programmer is to choose an internal data structure for composite data instead of using more generic or universal composite data (like "objects" in JavaScript or "tables" in Lua).
+At the same time, the MANOOL runtime decides rather transparently when objects are cloned
+(based on reference counting).

 #### What does it offer to potential project maintainers and contributors?

-Since MANOOL is a personal, solo-developer project with severely limited resources, it almost inevitably has to use a straightforward, streamlined, and modular implementation, which is based on simple algorithms and data-structures (from the compiler theory standpoint).
-Let's take, for instance, the implementation size; the MANOOL translator is written in under 10 KLOCs, whereas the most widely used Python interpreter relies on at least 100 KLOCs.
+MANOOL is a personal, solo-developer project with severely limited resources.
+Thus, to be viable, it almost inevitably has to use a straightforward, streamlined, and modular implementation, which is based on simple algorithms and data structures (from the compiler theory standpoint).
+Let's take, for instance, the implementation size -- the MANOOL translator is written in under 10 KLOCs, whereas the most widely used Python interpreter relies on at least 100
+KLOCs.

 This does not necessarily mean that the MANOOL implementation is cheap or otherwise low-grade but rather that extra development efforts can be committed to ensuring high implementation quality and reliability.
-This also implies lower project entry requirements, encouraging more people to contribute to the development.
+This also implies lower project entry requirements, encouraging more people to participate in the development.
 Besides, such compact code bases are more suitable for educational purposes (than larger ones, which are often full of legacy stuff).

 #### Are there any plans for future development?

-Although MANOOL has a high-level dynamic semantics, which normally means quite low run-time performance, the goal for the upcoming version of the language and its translator is to achieve the performance only marginally below that of the most sophisticated, high-end dynamic-language engines in the market (such as V8 and LuaJIT) but only at a fraction of their complexity.
+Although MANOOL has a high-level dynamic semantics, which normally means quite low run-time performance, the goal for the upcoming version of the language and its translator is to achieve the one-fold boost of performance, which is going to be only marginally below that of the most sophisticated, high-end dynamic-language engines in the market (such as V8 and LuaJIT), but only at a fraction of their complexity.

+Another notable change involves using normal parentheses in place of curly braces, mostly in order to appeal more to at least one existing language community
+(Lisp/Scheme), although at the cost to using a more complicated LL(2) surface grammar (after usual transformation by left-recursion elimination) and more complicated (but still reasonable) rules for the programmer.
+This change is actually reflected in code samples in this wrap-up.

 #### Give me a quick example of what code in MANOOL looks like